The intimate cocktail bar found at 69 Colebrooke Row is known as “The Bar With No Name”.

 Yes, yes it would.

-NOTE: 69 Colebrooke Row is open daily from 5pm (until 2am Fri & Sat), and there’s live music on Tuesdays, Thursdays & Sundays.
+NOTE: 69 Colebrooke Row is open Tues-Sun from 5pm (until 2am Fri & Sat), and there’s live music on Wednesdays, Thursdays & Sundays.
 You can either reserve a table here (advised, as it’s very small), or simply walk on in.

 69 Colebrooke Row | 69 Colebrooke Row, London N1 8AA